nopnop2002/esp-idf-st7789/README.md

 # Using TTF font
+step1)
+Convert TTF fonts to BDF fonts.
 You can use otf2bdf to convert TTF font files to BDF format.
 __Only monospaced TTF fonts can be used.__
-You can use fontedit.exe to convert BDF format to FONTX format.

 ```
 sudo apt install otf2bdf
 otf2bdf -p 16 AGENCYB.TTF > AGENCYB16.bdf
 otf2bdf -p 24 AGENCYR.TTF > AGENCYR24.bdf
 otf2bdf -p 32 AGENCYR.TTF > AGENCYR32.bdf
 ```

+step2)
+Convert BDF fonts to FONTX fonts.
+You can use fontedit.exe to convert BDF font files to FONTX format.